As a Certified B Corporation, the local communities around our two malting sites and six grain storage sites are incredibly important to us.

 Founded in 2008, our charitable arm – The Simpson McCreath Trust (registered no. 1126805) – operates independently of Simpsons Malt and is funded through up to 1% of the company’s annual profits.

-The Simpson McCreath Trust reflects the interests of its trustees – two members of the Simpson family and two members of the McCreath family – and is particularly active in the areas of sport, arts and culture, health and social welfare, education, community facilities and the environment.
+The Simpson McCreath Trust reflects the interests of its trustees – two members of the Simpson family and two members of the McCreath family – and is particularly active in the areas of sport, arts and culture, health and social welfare, education, community facilities, sustainability and the environment.

-Many clubs, events and organisations have benefited over the years from the sponsorship and support of both Simpsons Malt itself, as well as The Simpson McCreath Trust, and we’re delighted to share details of some of the beneficiaries across various sectors below.
+Many clubs, events and organisations have benefited over the years from the sponsorship and support of both Simpsons Malt itself, as well as The Simpson McCreath Trust.

 Berwick Rangers Juniors FC